klausbreyer/v01.io/content/posts/2023-hackernews-tld-analysis/index.md

 I created a JSON file from the database with another Go binary to ship it with the Frontend.
 The most exciting part here is [how I queried the data for specific years and how I substring-ed the column of URLs to group it by the top-level domai][12]n.
 By the way: [A huge shout-out to this Stackoverflow thread that teaches me how to do it!][13]

 In the Frontend, it is vanilla Javascript leveraging [Plotly][14].
-I implemented this into a shortcode that I added to my Hugo template.
+I implemented this into [a shortcode that I added to my Hugo template][15].

 The data gathering and transformation code must be better documented, but it is undoubtedly open source.